Shenzhen: Prehistory to early republic era

 The oldest evidence of humans in the area on which Shenzhen was established dates back during the mid-Neolithic period.
 Humans have inhabited the area throughout the past 6,700 years.
 Historic counties were first established in the area 1,700 years ago.
 The historic towns of Nantou and Dapeng, were built on the area that is now Shenzhen over 600 years ago.
-The Hakka people also have a history in Shenzhen since 300 years ago when they first immigrated.

 In 214 BC, when Emperor Qin Shi Huang unified China under the Qin dynasty, the area was submitted to the jurisdiction of the established Nanhai Commandery, one of the three commanderies that were set up in Lingnan, and was assimilated into Zhongyuan culture.
 In 331 AD, the Eastern Jin administration split up Nanhai and established a new Dongguan Commandery (东官郡).
 The seat of both the commandery and Bao'an County, one of its six counties, was located around the modern town of Nantou.
 In 590, the Sui administration merged the region back into Nanhai.
 In 757, the Tang administration renamed the county Dongguan, and moved its seat to what is now Dongguan city, although a military garrison remained.

 During the 12th century, Nantou and the surrounding area became an important trade hub for salt and spices in the South China Sea.
 The area then became known for producing pearls during the 13th century.
-In the 1362 era, Chinese sailors of a fleet would go to a Mazu temple in Chiwan (in present-day Nanshan District) to pray as they go to Nanyang (Southeast Asia).
-The Battle of Tunmen, when the Ming won a naval battle against invading Portuguese, was fought south of Nantou.
+In the 1362 era, Chinese sailors of a fleet would go to a Mazu temple in Chiwan (in present-day Nanshan District) to pray as they go to Nanyang.
+The Battle of Tunmen, when the Ming empire won a naval battle against invading Portuguese, was fought south of Nantou at Shenzhen.

-Qing-era to 1940s

 To prevent pirates from attacking Shenzhen, residents were resettled northward.
 As a result, Bao'an County lost two-thirds of its territory to the neighboring Dongguan and was incorporated into Dongguan in 1669.
-After the Qing dynasty was defeated by the United Kingdom in the First and Second Opium Wars, Hong Kong Island and the Kowloon Peninsula were ceded to Britain.
-On 21 April 1898, the Qing government signed a "Special Article for the Exhibition of Hong Kong's Borders" with the United Kingdom, and leased the New Territories from Xin'an to the United Kingdom for 99 years.
+After the Qing was defeated by the United Kingdom in the First and Second Opium Wars, Hong Kong Island and the Kowloon Peninsula were ceded to Britain.
+On 21 April 1898, the Qing regime signed a "Special Article for the Exhibition of Hong Kong's Borders" with the British empire, and leased the New Territories from Xin'an to the United Kingdom for 99 years.
 Xin'an was occupied by British forces under Henry Arthur Blake, the governor of Hong Kong, for roughly six months in 1899.
 From the 3,076 km2 of territory that Xin'an held before the treaties, 1055.61 km2 of the county was ceded to Britain.